 The Excellence in Local Government Awards showcase best practice in local government and recognise the skills, hard work, innovation and enthusiasm within local government that can often go unrecognised.
-The Excellence in Local Government Awards are held in conjunction with the Department of Housing, Planning and Local Government.
+The Excellence in Local Government Awards are held in conjunction with the Department of Housing, Local Government and Heritage.

 - ELG Awards 2020 Category Descriptions

 - ELG Awards 2020 Terms and Conditions for Entry

 - Age Friendly Initiative